Skip to content

 msh --setup

-2. Entering your API key (if needed)
+2. Entering your API key.

-3. Choosing a default model
+3. Choosing a default model.

 Terminal window